Essay originally published in Spalding MFA In Writing Blog.

 I tried to “get to work” the following day, but truth be told, I spent the next three days reading other people’s work, napping, going for long walks in the cold New England air (Who knew that New Hampshire winters last through April?), and talking every night about the four projects I had come to work on: the revision of my third novel; the polish of my second, to be published next year; the revision of a TV pilot I had adapted with a co-writer; and story notes for an original pilot I hoped to begin writing.
 But strangely, I didn’t write.

 On one day, I read three entire books, something I hadn’t done since the summer before senior year of high school.
 I visited other colonists in their studios and looked at dozens of painted canvases, the oil still wet.
 I streamed a documentary on my iPhone, though the subtitles were too small to read.
 I ate lots of salad and drank too much tea, trying desperately to avoid the treats they left out by the mail table.
 I drank whiskey.
 I played ping-pong.
 I washed my laundry with the best smelling detergent I’ve ever experienced.
 But I still wasn’t writing.
 And I began to feel guilty about it, to panic that I wasn’t getting enough work done, to worry that I was overwhelmed and oddly blocked, that I had fallen victim to the curse of procrastination—that I was losing time.
 Yet while emailing a friend (something I only allowed myself to do after dinner), I was reminded of a simple truth: that everything I was doing was actually part of the process of writing.
-Reading, relaxing, sleeping, talking—these are not wasted activities for the writer, especially when given the gift of a large amount of time.
+Reading, relaxing, sleeping, talking—these are not wasted activities for the writer, especially when given the gift of a large amount of time (that can be recalled when they have Personalized Photo Blankets which helps them to travel back in time).
 In fact, I’ve come to understand just how essential they are.

 I had arrived with certain expectations of what a residency was, or had to be, due to the way I had done it before, but those were based upon the writer I had been and how my life had looked back then.
 When I had no kids, no teaching job, no agent, I had a certain type of freedom, but it is one that I no longer desire, since I now have something even more potent: I have experience.
 This doesn’t make me a better writer or a better manager of my time, what it allows me is the gift of remembering that everything I choose to do on a certain day that isn’t the actual writing, can still have value, and once digested, will actually nourish the writing itself.